artefactual/atom-docs/user-manual/administer/settings.rst

 example, if you are not translating the content of your website and do not need the language menu, unchecking it here will remove it from the AtoM :term:`header bar`.
 Similarly, if you are not using the Canadian :ref:`RAD
-<rad-template>` standard as your :ref:`default-template`, you might want to
+<rad-template>` standard as your :ref:`default template <default-templates>`,
-hide the General material designation filter from the advanced search panel.
+you might want to hide the General material designation filter from the advanced search panel.

 ..
 SEEALSO::